 - lofoten.info: Winter in Lofoten (see also: Spring and Fall)

-- Polar night: From the beginning of December until the beginning if January.
-This period often has fantastic light, and although days are short, it is not dark all the time.
+- Polar night: From December 9 until January 4 the sun does not rise above the horizon.
+Still: This period often has fantastic light, and although days are short, it is not dark all the time.

 - Northern lights (aurora borealis): From September 21 to March 21 it is dark after 18 (6pm), and good conditions for northern lights.
 It is most often seen around 22-23 at night (10-11pm), but may appear any time it’s dark.